-The industry codes which govern the advertising of medical products are as follows:
+The industry codes that govern the advertising of medical products are:

-- Codes of conduct issued and administered by the Pharmaceutical Association of Malaysia (PhAMA) - Code of Conduct for Non Prescription (OTC) Products (the OTC Code) by PhAMA - General advertising industry codes
+- Codes of Conduct issued and administered by the Pharmaceutical Association of Malaysia ("PhAMA") - Code of Conduct for Non Prescription (OTC) Products ("OTC Code") by PhAMA - General advertising industry codes

-Regulatory Framework
+Regulatory framework

-The Medicines (Advertisement and Sale) Act 1956 (MASA 1956) is the primary legislation governing the advertising of medical products in Malaysia.
-The Medical Devices Act 2012 (MDA 2012) seeks to implement a regulatory framework for medical devices which includes the introduction of the requirement to register medical devices as well as regulation of advertisements relating to medical devices.
+The Medicines (Advertisement and Sale) Act 1956 ("MASA 1956") is the primary legislation governing the advertising of medical products in Malaysia.
+The Medical Devices Act 2012 ("MDA 2012") seeks to implement a regulatory framework for medical devices, which includes the introduction of the requirement to register medical devices as well as regulation of advertisements relating to medical devices.

 Advertisements relating to medical products fall under the purview of the Medicine Advertisement Board (MAB), an agency of the Pharmaceutical Services Division of the Ministry of Health.
-A Guideline on Medical Products and Appliances (Guidelines) issued by the MAB, provides further guidance on the provisions of MASA 1956.
+A Guideline on Medicines and Medicinal Products to the General Public ("Guidelines") issued by the MAB provides further guidance on the provisions of MASA 1956.